 Neither of them.

 The Prague Rules have a number of downsides (I intend to analyse them in a separate post), but they have no revolutionary content.
 With a few exceptions, their provisions can also be found in the IBA Rules.
-Nonetheless, they are not completely useless from the point of view of the civil law practitioner.
+Nonetheless, they may present a material change from the point of view of the civil law practitioner.
 And also from the point of view of the common law practitioner.

 First of all, I think that it is really significant that the Prague Rules, before addressing the topic of the taking of evidence, address the one of case management (Article 2).
 Other soft law tools address the same topic (for example, the ICC Note to parties and arbitral tribunal on the conduct of arbitration, available here).
 However, the emphasis on the relationship between case management and taking of evidence is the true new feature of the Prague Rules.